Research Interests

 Although lab studies have clearly demonstrated the potential benefits of cookstove interventions, achieving these same benefits in real households is more complex.
 This work suggests that reduction in indoor pollution from intervention cookstoves might not be occurring in practice to the same extent as is expected from lab evaluation, and that benefits from such interventions should not be assumed.

-Publication: Kelp et al., (2018)
+Publications: Kelp et al., (2018)